 Five different actions are considered part of EmpowerMed's strategy: Community approaches, Household visits, DIY workshops (PV panels, Smart meters and Low-cost measures), Support to financial schemes and Health workshops.
-Its implementation in the six pilots that form part of the initiative - Albania (Vlore), Croatia (Zadar), France (Marseille), Italy (Padova), Slovenia (Obala), Spain (Barcelona) - has been ongoing for the past 24 months, and although some actions are still in operation, there are enough advances to discuss the results obtained and its potential replicability by other initiatives.
-This document presents and compares the results obtained through the different actions implemented by each pilot, and also analyses the impact of each action individually.
-It must be noted that not all actions are carried out in all pilots.
-The analysis is done using a set of Key Performance Indicators that were specifically defined for this purpose considering the partners' expectations for each action.
-Furthermore, a group of efficiency indicators are also defined considering the relationship between the efforts required money, time, people - and the outcomes obtained (cost, energy and emissions savings).
-The resources data used for the latter are approximations based on the partners' experiences and not audited costs.
+Its implementation in the six pilots that form part of the initiative - Albania (Vlore), Croatia (Zadar), France (Marseille), Italy (Padova), Slovenia (Obala), Spain (Barcelona) - has taken place since 2020.
+Although some actions are still in operation, most of the planned activities have been concluded at this point.
+Overall, EmpowerMed's actions directly reached 3,302 people that participated in the community approaches, household visits and different workshops organized; 62% of which were women (Figure 1).
+However, the total people impacted is larger as other family members and actors benefitted from the actions implemented by direct participants.